kizeren/LSGSM/README.md

 Single server install has been tested and working with plans on setting up and configuring.
 As of now the server starts with 1GB ram and is 100% pure vanilla.

+There is a chance this script will fail!
+If the script hangs at a empty prompt, please do

+`sudo apt-get install dialog`

+which is a needed application from ubuntu repository.

 ## TODO
 Finish MineOS installation.